pythonarcade/arcade/doc/examples/platform_tutorial/step_09.rst

 To start off with, download and install the `Tiled Map Editor`_.
 (Think about donating, as it is a  wonderful project provided for free.)

-Tiled already has excellect documentation available at https://doc.mapeditor.org/, so for this tutorial we'll assume that you're already familiar with how to create maps using Tiled.
+Tiled already has excellent documentation available at https://doc.mapeditor.org/, so for this tutorial we'll assume that you're already familiar with how to create maps using Tiled.
 If you're not, you can check out the Tiled documentation and come back to here.